mrgaaron/docs/README.md

     .. only:: dev

-       Insert profanity, secrets, or other not-safe-for-customers
+       Insert profanity, secrets, or other content that shouldn't be included in published docs.
-       content here.

-The todo directive already has this behavior, so they won't be included in the output if the "dev" tag isn't set.
+The todo directive already has this behavior, so todos are never present in production docs.

 ## Organization